MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/powerapps-custom-visual.md

 - The Power Apps custom visual can't filter the data or send any data back to the report.
 - You'll need to share the Power Apps app separately from your report.
 Learn about [sharing apps in Power Apps](share-app.md).
 - Power BI Report Server and the mobile app for Power BI do not support the Power Apps custom visual.
-- Following limitations apply when using *PowerBIIntegration.Refresh()* function:
+- Following limitations apply when using the `PowerBIIntegration.Refresh()` function:
     - You must create a new app from Power Apps custom visual in Power BI report for this function to be available in the app.
     - You must use a source that supports [DirectQuery](https://docs.microsoft.com/power-bi/desktop-directquery-data-sources) and the data connection must be created using DirectQuery method.
 - Power Apps in Power BI Desktop provides data to Power Apps Studio when creating apps but not while editing.
 Use Power BI Web to preview the data while editing apps.